Handling Malformed CSVs from Set Accountants: A Self-Healing Cost Ingestion Parser

 class CostRowSchema(BaseModel):

-"""Strict schema aligned with production accounting standards."""
+"""Strict boundary contract aligned with production accounting standards."""

 date: datetime